-First, make an Advent wreath, or call it a Solstice Sun Wheel, or whatever is appropriate to your beliefs.
-You’ll be lighting one candle on each Sun Day prior to the Solstice, starting Sun Day Nov.
-29. Either on Yule night, or on Christmas eve, depending on your preferences, you’ll light the final, fifth candle.
+First, you’ll need make an Advent wreath, or call it a Solstice Sun Wheel, or whatever is appropriate to your beliefs.
+You’ll be lighting one candle on each Sun Day prior to the Solstice, starting this Sunday Nov.
+28. Either on Yule night, or on Christmas eve, depending on your preferences, you’ll light the final, fifth candle.

 Your Sun Wheel is simply a small wreath, the sacred Circle of the Divine Feminine, laid horizontally upon a table, altar, or other special place.
 Evergreens are a nice touch, but it can be of holly berries, or grapevine, or whatever materials you have on hand.
 The wreath should have the four candles around its periphery, and a fifth candle in the Center.